top of page

 T, M & K: Will that be all Mama?

 B: Ah!
-What words can never speak so well!
+What words can never speak so well than eyes as black as sloe!

 Daughters seem confused, jetty fringes fluttering